Cold North, Warm Heart: Sheila Watt-Cloutier’s Activism for Culture and Climate Justice Above the Tree-Line

 “The work that I do is really to humanize the issue of climate change…. connecting climate change to human rights,” explains Sheila Watt-Cloutier is an Inuk woman who lived in Nunavut for 18 years before moving back to Kuujjuaq, Nunavik, where she was born.
 She was busier than ever with public events when the pandemic slowed things down and moved her outreach activities virtual.
 She had to move to Montreal where internet service was better, which was an adjustment, but it’s where her two kids and grandchildren live.

 While she doesn’t have a university degree, she holds honorary doctorates for her life’s work.
-She wrote The Right To Be Called, her memoir which chronicles her journey, so youth could understand the historical context of their communities’ struggles and understand how that impacts their ability to cope and de-personalize some of what they are going through.
+She wrote The Right To Be Cold, her memoir which chronicles her journey, so youth could understand the historical context of their communities’ struggles and understand how that impacts their ability to cope and de-personalize some of what they are going through.

 “It's all part of that evolution of life that we've got to think about.
 It's all meant to be there to make you and not break you.”